 "I probably wouldn’t have thought of doing this – being in the board of trade – when I first thought of the area," Hahn said.
 "Puppy Lovers was my first choice, but it was cost prohibitive and it wasn't in the TIF district."

 Hahn was referring to the odd shaped blue vacant building across the street from the Oakton Stop on Skokie Boulevard.
 He said he chose that location because the store's taxes would have gone to School District 69, which is where his kids currently attend school.

 However, the village offers $50,000 for most people looking to open a new store in downtown Skokie.
 In many cases, the money is used to complete indoor renovations, a cost usually associated with opening a new business.
 Hahn said the train station and TIF funding played a key role when reconsidering his location.

 While the name isn't official, Hahn said he is thinking of calling his store the Roost Cafe.
 And while there's bakery shops and diners that sell coffee, Hahn said there's little competition for what he's trying to do in the area.

 One of his ideas include having a walkup window for customers for the morning commute during 6 a.m. to 10 a.m., he said.

 "If you just want a cup of coffee and a bagel and pastry, you can do that," he said.
 "It'd be kind of like the Doughnut Hole in Chicago."

 In the meantime, the store isn't official, and Hahn said he is currently seeking some capital or possibly a business partner.

 "I have my business plan 95 percent done," he said.
 "I’m trying to take my time and do it right.
 My objective is to start by late Fall."

-Read more: Skokie may look like a completely different shopping town come two years.
-Check the site on Wednesday as we report how many new jobs will be created from the upcoming Touhy Marketplace, XSport Fitness and more.
+Read more: Skokie may look like a Check the site on Wednesday as we report how many new jobs will be created from the upcoming Touhy Marketplace, XSport Fitness and more.